 The GYA also supports the establishment and coordination of National Young Academies around the world.
-In the past five years, the GYA has helped to establish NYAs in Egypt, the Philippines, Japan, Zimbabwe, South Africa, Nigeria, Israel, and Kenya, and has co-organized regional and global meetings
+GYA has helped to establish NYAs in Egypt, the Philippines, Japan, Zimbabwe, South Africa, Nigeria, Israel, and Kenya, and has co-organized regional and global meetings

 As the voice of young scientists around the world, the GYA publishes statements on international science policy and the research environment for early-career researchers.
-The organization also maintains active links with international science organizations including the UN Science Advisory Board, the IAP – the Global Network of Science Academies, the Global Research Council and ICSU – International Council for Science.
+The organization also maintains active links with international science organizations including the UN Secretary General’s Scientific Advisory Board, the IAP – the Global Network of Science Academies, the Global Research Council, the EU’s Joint Researc Center and ICSU – International Council for Science.
 As part of its global remit, the GYA works to reduce the science gap between developed and developing countries by connecting young scientists from different countries.
 GYA members believe that scientists need to contribute more than their own research findings to society.
 For example, many members take part in science education and outreach activities at schools and universities around the world.

 The GYA grew out of discussions amongst top young scientists from around the world convened by the IAP for the Annual Meeting of New Champions of the World Economic Forum (“Summer Davos” meetings) in 2008 and 2009.
 The GYA was officially founded in February, 2010 with support by the IAP: the Global Network of Science Academies.
 With the help of the German National Academy of Sciences Leopoldina, the Berlin-Brandenburg Academy of Sciences and Humanities BBAW and the German Young Academy, the GYA has received start-up funding from the Volkswagen Foundation.
-Since October 2011, the GYA has an Office hosted by the BBAW in Berlin, Germany lead by a Managing Director with extensive international experience.
-Since 2014 the German Federal Ministry of Education and Research is providing generous core-funding to the GYA for a period of initially three years.
+From 2011 to 2016, the GYA maintained an Office hosted by the BBAW in Berlin.
+The headquarter moved to Halle (Saale), under the roof of the German National Academy of Sciences Leopoldina in 2017.
+Since 2014 the German Federal Ministry of Education and Research is providing generous core-funding to the GYA.

-Watch a video of the former GYA Co-Chairs on the Mission of the Global Young Academy!
+Watch a video of former GYA Co-Chairs on the Mission of the Global Young Academy!